 The Upstate of South Carolina is full of surprises.
 Not only are people flocking to visit all our scenic area has to offer, but apparently birds of prey are doing the same!

-Thousands of raptors fly past Caesars Head State Park annually — a South Carolina State Park located in Cleveland, SC, at the gorgeous Blue Ridge Escarpment — during the fall months.
+Thousands of raptors fly past Caesars Head State Park annually — a South Carolina State Park located in Cleveland, at the gorgeous Blue Ridge Escarpment — during the fall months.

 This state park is popular with the hawks because of several dynamics unique to the area: the updraft, the distance between the park and other stopping points along the birds’ annual migratory path, and also the thermals specific to the escarpment due to the sheer cliff faces at the park.